-- ASB 591 Professionalism (This course is required of all students pursuing a PhD in Anthropology in SHESC and should be taken in the Fall and Spring semester of their first year.) - One Quantitative Methods course (Course options include BIO 415 Biometry, ASM 598 Introduction to Computer Programming and the SAS Language, and ASM 565 Quantitative and Formal Methods in Archaeology, among others.) - A Proposal Writing course (SHESC offers ASM 597-Proposal Writing each Fall semester.
+ASB 501 Professionalism.
+This 3-credit course is required of all students entering the graduate program in SHESC and should be taken in the fall semester of their first year.

+One Quantitative Methods course.
+Course options include BIO 415 Biometry and ASM 565 Quantitative and Formal Methods in Archaeology, among others.

+ASB/ASM 579 Proposal Writing.
 This course is to be taken after field statement approval to develop an NSF-style dissertation proposal.
-Students, in consultation with their advisor, can choose to take any other Proposal Writing course offered in ASU that fits their needs.)

-Recommended Courses for Bioarchaeology Graduate Students:
+Strongly Recommended Courses for Bioarchaeology Graduate Students:

-- ASM 591 Bioarchaeology (This course will be taught by Buikstra, typically in alternating Spring semesters, and will focus on the history, themes, and contexts of bioarchaeology and bioarchaeologists.
-This course will establish for first year students that bioarchaeology is a special approach to general anthropological and, more broadly, social problems.) - ASM 591 Bioarchaeological Approaches to Innovative Questions.
-(See the list below.
-These courses normally are offered by CBR faculty during the Fall semester.
-Students are encouraged to take at least one of these courses during their first year.) - ASM 555 Advanced Human Osteology (This course will be taught during the fall semester every other or third year.
-Although most graduate students entering bioarchaeology will take this course, students with extensive experience may be exempt.) - Field School or comparable bioarchaeological field experience.
+ASM 591 Advanced Bioarchaeology.
+This course will be taught by Buikstra, typically in alternating spring semesters, and will focus on the history, themes, and contexts of bioarchaeology and bioarchaeologies.
+This course will establish for first year students that bioarchaeology is a special approach to general anthropological and, more broadly, social problems.)

-Courses in Bioarchaeological Approaches to Innovative Questions
+Courses in Bioarchaeological Approaches to Innovative Questions.
 These courses are inspired by SHESC and CBR visions for the field and are developed around research areas and questions rather than techniques.
-These courses are problem-based, explicitly linking data, and their limitations, to broad research questions that defy disciplinary circumscription.
-These courses should be taken in Fall semesters to contextualize bioarchaeological research for students at the beginning of their graduate careers.
+These seminars are problem-based, explicitly linking data, and its limitations, to broad research questions that defy disciplinary circumscription.
+These theoretically oriented courses should be taken in order to contextualize bioarchaeological research for students at the beginning of their graduate careers.
 Students will choose the courses that best fit their needs in consultation with their committee.
+These courses normally are offered by Bioarchaeology faculty during the fall semester.
+Such courses recently taught include the following; additional courses may be offered occasionally.